population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 All standard errors control for clustering at the primary sample unit level.

-[^3]: A linear model has two advantages over non-linear models, such as
-    conditional logit, and has often been used in recent studies [@Alam2020; @Alam2018; @Charles2008].
+[^linear_advantages]: A linear model has two advantages over non-linear models, such as conditional logit, and has often been used in recent studies [@Alam2020; @Alam2018; @Charles2008].
 First, coefficients are easier to interpret.
 Second, a linear model allows a more straightforward comparison of coefficients across regression where some dependent variables are binary and some non-binary.
 Robustness checks, available upon request, show that conditional logit models lead to similar results.

 We use survey indicator variables to capture the variation over time.